Reviews list for Scorpions - Taken by Force (1977)

 Taken by Force is another solid Scorpions album!
 The dark heaviness continues with a slight step up from their previous album.
 Roth's lyrics shine as well as his guitarwork, and thank heavens there's none of his god-awful vocals.
 Vocalist Klaus Meine is the real singing star here.

 "Steamrock Fever" is a fast catchy start to this offering.
 Meine's vocals are rougher than in the previous album, and that I really like.
 The album's definite highlight is "We’ll Burn the Sky".
 This perfect rock/metal tune should've had more attention than the band's other popular slow songs.
-It starts off as a slow ballad than fastens into catchy heaviness, best exhibited in the chorus with awesome.
+It starts off as a slow ballad than fastens into catchy heaviness, best exhibited in the awesome chorus.
 One of my favorite Scorpions songs ever, in all its beautiful melancholy!
 "I've Got To Be Free" has good simple rock.

 "The Riot of Your Time" has the band's usual earlier darkness.
 The first one of the two Roth-written songs "The Sails of Charon" stands out with his good dark lyrical matter.
 The second Roth-written song "Your Light" even has a satanic vibe.
 Quite some cool Black Sabbath influence there.